SME IPO

 BSE SME Platform

-• Net worth of at least Rs1 crore in 2 of the last 3 FYs
+• Net worth of at least Rs 1 crore in each of the two immediately preceding financial years

 NSE Emerge